How one Sacramento woman adopted the Lynx 14 years ago and never looked back

 Sisters Linda and Alberta Herrera were all smiles after the Minnesota Lynx won Friday to force Game 5 in the WNBA playoff series against the New York Liberty.
 (Kim Hyatt)

-Alberta Herrera has been a loyal Lynx fan from California for 14 years, ever since the team brought her favorite WNBA player, Rebekkah Brunson, to Minnesota.
+Californian Alberta Herrera has been a loyal Lynx fan for 14 years, ever since the team drafted her favorite WNBA player, Rebekkah Brunson, to play for Minnesota.

-The Sacramento native once cheered on Brunson’s former team, the Sacramento Monarchs, until that team disbanded in 2009.
-She now frequently flocks to Minneapolis to watch her adopted team play, because watching games from California doesn’t compare with the electricity of Target Center.
+The Sacramento native used to cheer for Brunson’s former team, the Sacramento Monarchs, until theteam disbanded in 2009.
+She now frequently flies to Minneapolis to watch her adopted team play because watching games from California doesn’t compare with the electricity of Target Center.

 “It’s the difference between going to an Eagles concert and then just cranking it up in your car,” she said.

-She was a Monarch season ticket holder for years while working as an auditor for the California Department of Motor Vehicles.
-Now, the 70-year-old dedicates part of her retirement savings to Lynx tickets and travel expenses, as she jumps at any opportunity to see them play.
-Such was the case when the Lynx made it into the playoffs.
+Herrera was a Monarch season ticket holder for years while working as an auditor for the California Department of Motor Vehicles.
+Now, the 70-year-old dedicates part of her retirement savings to Lynx tickets and travel expenses and jumps at any opportunity to see them play.

-Herrera was here in August for a week to see three home games.
+Herrera was in the Twin Cities in August for a week to see three home games.
 She couldn’t miss Maya Moore’s jersey retirement ceremony at the Lynx-Indiana Fever game on Aug.
 24.

 “When we were walking away from that last game in August, we were chatting and going, ‘Yeah, who’s it going to be in the finals?
-In the semi-finals?’
+In the semifinals?’
 And you know what?
 I kind of picked the Lynx and New York.
-That’d be a really good matchup.”
+That’d be a really good matchup,” Herrera said.

-When her prediction turned out to be true, she booked a last-minute flight to Minneapolis in October to come back for two more home games.
+When her prediction turned out to be true, Herrera booked a last-minute flight to Minneapolis in October to come back for Wednesday and Friday’s finals games against the Liberty.

 “Nobody expected they would get this far,” she said.
 “But you don’t make expectations, you just take the things that are put in your road and go with it.
 And I think that’s one of the things that makes the Lynx work so well.”

-She didn’t care too much for the Lynx either, because they often beat her beloved Monarchs.
+Herrera didn’t care too much for the Lynx either at first because they often beat her beloved Monarchs.
 But she has since become a convert.

 And her neighbors will know she’s back.